 Which of the famous temple is located at Belur?

-The Chennakeshava Temple featuring an imposing six feet tall idol of Lord Vishnu in the inner sanctum and unique 645 elephant carvings and sculptures of Madanakai damsels is the famous temple here and one of the top places to visit in Belur.
+The Chennakeshava Temple featuring an imposing six feet tall idol of Lord Vishnu in the inner sanctum and unique 645 elephant carvings and sculptures of Madanakai damsels is the most famous temple here and one of the top places to visit in Belur.

 How far is Belur from Bangalore?

-Belur is about 218 km from Bangalore by road along with an aerial distance of 188 km.
+Belur is about 218 km from Bangalore by the road along with an aerial distance of 188 km.
 If you take a bus from Bangalore, then it takes around six hours to reach Belur.

 Who built the Belur Temple?

-The famous Chennakesava Temple (also called as Belur Temple) was constructed by King Vishnuvardhan, a famous Hoysala ruler.
+The famous Chennakesava Temple (also called Belur Temple) was constructed by King Vishnuvardhan, a famous Hoysala ruler.

 What is the old name of Belur?

 Belur was once the capital of the Hoysala Dynasty during the 11th century and was known as Velapura or Velur.